nmarley/dashruby/documentation/transaction_input.md

 [Index](index.md)

-BTC::TransactionInput
+Dash::TransactionInput
 =====================

-Transaction Input (aka "txin") is a part of a bitcoin [transaction](transaction.md) that unlocks bitcoins stored in the [outputs](transaction_output.md) of the previous transactions.
+Transaction Input (aka "txin") is a part of a Dash [transaction](transaction.md) that unlocks Dash stored in the [outputs](transaction_output.md) of the previous transactions.

 Every input contains a reference to some output (transaction hash and a numeric index of the output) and a [signature script](script.md) that typically contains [signatures](key.md) and other data